Sandberg Goldberg Bernthal Family Charitable Foundation

 Getting on Their Radar

 Focus Area Alignment: The foundation has demonstrated clear giving patterns in humanitarian relief, food security, education access for low-income students, reproductive health, and social justice.
-Organizations with strong track records in these areas, particularly those addressing urgent needs, appear to receive support.
+Organisations with strong track records in these areas, particularly those addressing urgent needs, appear to receive support.

 Application Success Factors

 Mission Alignment with Equity and Resilience: The foundation's stated mission is to "build a more equal and resilient world."
-Organizations that explicitly address systemic inequality, remove barriers to opportunity, or help communities recover from crisis align with their core values.
+Organisations that explicitly address systemic inequality, remove barriers to opportunity, or help communities recover from crisis align with their core values.

 Focus on Removing Barriers: Multiple grant recipients work specifically on removing obstacles to success—Marshall For All removes debt barriers to college completion, Second Harvest addresses food insecurity, and the International Rescue Committee helps refugees rebuild lives.
-The pattern suggests preference for organizations that don't just provide services but eliminate systemic barriers.
+The pattern suggests preference for organisations that don't just provide services but eliminate systemic barriers.

 Key Takeaways for Grant Writers